It’s possible to divide welfare benefits into two categories:

 for a Maintenance Loan, the Benefit Agency will take account of the money

 available to you whether or not you take it out.
 If your partner is eligible

 for benefits, the Benefits Agency will take account of your student income

 in the same way in calculating his or her benefits.
 However, Tuition Fee Loan, a proportion of the Special Support Grant/Loan, the Childcare Grant and the Parental Learning Allowance are all disregarded for benefit purposes.
-They also disregard an amount from your Maintenance Loan for travel costs and books and equipment.
+They also disregard an amount from your Maintenance Loan for travel costs, books and equipment.

 If you are eligible for means tested benefits under one of the qualifying categories above and you are an undergraduate student, make sure you receive the Special Support Grant/Loan and not the Welsh Government Learning Grant from your student finance organisation.

 If you are claiming means-tested benefit before you start your course you must inform the office that pays your benefit that you are a student and declare your student income.
 Failing to do so could mean that you will be overpaid benefits, which they will recover from you during your time at university.
 Living on a student income is difficult enough without having to repay benefit overpayments.

 There is no Council Tax liability for all full time students since April 2004.
 In order to be exempt from paying Council Tax you will need to send a copy of your attendance certificate to the council.
 You can get your attendance certificate from Student Records.